mercure-imaging/mercure/docs/quickstart.rst

 Quick Start
 ===========

-If you want to try out mercure or setup a development environment, you can easily install mercure on your computer via Vagrant, which is an open-source tool for automatically creating and provisioning virtual machines.
+If you want to try out mercure or setup a :doc:`development environment <../environment>`, you can easily install mercure on your computer via Vagrant, which is an open-source tool for automatically creating and provisioning virtual machines.
 First, install `VirtualBox <https://virtualbox.org/>`_ on your computer.
 Afterwards, download `Vagrant <https://vagrantup.com/>`_ and install it.
 This should work on Windows, Intel-based Mac, and Linux systems.

 .. important:: This way of installing mercure is only suited for testing or development purpose.
 If you want to install mercure for production use, follow the instructions in the Installation section.